mangabe16/lexos/doc_src/docs/user_guide/scrubbing_texts.md

+---
+draft: true
+date: 2025-07-01
+---

 # Scrubbing Texts

+"Scrubbing" is Lexos jargon for preprocessing raw text strings.
+This normally done prior to any analysis in order to clean up idiosyncracies in the text which we don't want to factor into our analysis.
+Lexos provides many functions for performing this text cleaning through the `scrubber` module, or Scrubber.

-## The Scrubber Module
+The Scrubber module has the following features:

+- A built-in registry of commonly used, and reusable, component functions
+- A modular pipeline for text scrubbing
+- Easy addition and removal of pipeline components
+- Support for custom components and configuration

+Scrubbing works by applying a single function or a pipeline of functions to the text, with each function applied in the order given.

 Scrubber can be defined as a _destructive_ preprocessor.
 In other words, it changes the text as loaded in ways that potentially make mapping the results onto the original text impossible.
 It is therefore best used before other procedures so that the scrubbed text is essentially treated as the "original" text.
 This differs from the [Tokenizer](user_guide/tokenizing_texts.md), which divides the text into "tokens" (often words) without destroying the original text.

-The Scrubber module has the following features:

-- Modular pipeline for text scrubbing
-- Built-in registry of reusable Scrubber component functions
-- Easy addition and removal of pipeline components
-- Support for custom components and configuration

-Scrubbing works by applying a single function or a pipeline of functions to the text, with each function applied in the order given.
-Lexos has a registry of pre-built functions to perform many common pre-processing tasks.
-The use of the registry will be discussed further below.

 !!! note
     In the Lexos web app, Scrubber is used to tokenize the text before any other scrubbing actions occur.
 In the Lexos Python package, these preprocessing and tokenization are kept strictly separate.

 ## Scrubber Components

-Scrubber components are divided into three categories:
+Scrubber components are divided into four categories:

 1. [Normalize](scrubber/normalize.md) components are used to manipulate text into a standardized form.
 2. [Remove](scrubber/remove.md) components are used to remove strings and patterns from text.
 3. [Replace](scrubber/replace.md) components are used to replace strings and patterns in text.
 4. [Tags](scrubber/tags.md) components are used to remove and replace tags, elements, attributes, and their values in texts marked up in HTML or XML.

-Follow these links to read about the functions in each of Scrubber's components.
+Follow the links above to read about the functions in each of Scrubber's components.

 !!! note "Developer's Note"
     Many of the functions and resources in Scrubber are built on top of the preprocessing functions in the Python <a href="https://github.com/chartbeat-labs/textacy/" target="_blank">Textacy</a> library, although sometimes with modifications.
 Textacy is installed with Lexos, so it can also be called directly where that is useful.

-## Loading Scrubber Components
+## Loading Components

 Components must be loaded before they can be used.
-We can load them individually, as in the first example below, or we can specify multiple components in a tuple, as in the second example.
-In both cases, the returned variable is a function, which we can then feed to a scrubbing pipeline.
+Each loaded component is a function, which we can then use or feed to a scrubbing pipeline.

 There are several ways to load Scrubber components into a Python file.
 The simplest is to import the component directly: